-2 : to cease to feel resentment against (an offender) : PARDON <forgive one's enemies>.2
+2 : to cease to feel resentment against (an offender) : PARDON <forgive one's enemies>.4

-Please note that forgiveness has a note of generosity on the part of the person doing the forgiving.
+Please note that forgiveness has a note of generosity on the part of the person doing the firgiving.
 Herein lies the "rub" as it were.
 Sinful man is not naturally generous in attitude - God is.
-If we derive our concept of forgiveness from the thinking of man we will always have strings attached - I'll forgive you if you will do this or that, for example.
+If we derive our concept of forgiveness from the thinking of man we will always have strings attached - I'll forgive you if you will do this or that.
 God seeks no such strings from the sinner.
 God seeks the sinner, his enemy, in order to forgive him (Romans 510).
 The objective of forgiveness is restoration - not vengeance.

-Once you were alienated from God and were enemies in your minds because of your evil behavior.
-But now he has reconciled you by Christ's physical body through death to present you holy in his sight, without blemish and free from accusation.
+21Once you were alienated from God and were enemies in your minds because of your evil behavior.
+22But now he has reconciled you by Christ's physical body through death to present you holy in his sight, without blemish and free from accusation.
 Colossians 1:21, 22.
+NIV.5 as far as the east is from the west, so far has he removed our transgressions from us.
 NIV.